kongpop-jeenkeawpiam/mitogex/README.md

-# 🧬 Mitochondrial Genome Exploration
+# 🧬 Mitochondrial Genome Exploration (MitoGEx)

-### Computational Insights and Genomic Characterization through Programming Techniques
+### Mitochondrial Genome Exploration: Computational Insights and Genomic Characterization through Programming Techniques

 Welcome to our platform dedicated to mitochondrial genome analysis.
 Explore **MitoGEx** — a powerful and user-friendly tool designed for comprehensive mtDNA analysis, including quality control, alignment, variant calling, annotation, haplogroup classification, and phylogenetic visualization, all in one pipeline.